neurodata/CloudReg/docs/setup_cloud.rst

 Setup
 =====

-CloudReg is designed to be used in the cloud.
+CloudReg is designed to be used in the cloud but components of the CloudReg pipeline can also be run locally.
+For instructions on full local use see here.
+For cloud setup please see below.
 We chose to work with Amazon Web Services (AWS) and the below setup instructions are for that.

 Requirements
 ------------
 - AWS account
 - IAM Role and User with credentials to access EC2 and S3
 - S3 Bucket to store raw data
-- S3 Bucket to store processed data
+- S3 Bucket to store processed data (can be the same bucket as above)
 - EC2 instance with Docker
 - EC2 instance with MATLAB
-- CloudFront CDN with HTTP/2 enabled for fast visualization
-- Web Application Firewall for IP-address restriction on data access.
 - Local machine with required dependencies installed
+- (Optional) CloudFront CDN with HTTP/2 enabled for fast visualization
+- (Optional) Web Application Firewall for IP-address restriction on data access.

 Create AWS account
 ------------------